Project Overview

 In the event of an emergency evacuation as declared by the governor, the new express lanes will add greater capacity to the I-77 corridor so that citizens can leave the area safely and quickly.
 During an emergency, NCDOT can suspend tolling immediately, independent of the timing of a formal emergency declaration.
 Emergency vehicles have unimpeded access to the express lanes at all times.

-All customer information will be collected, stored and kept secure by the North Carolina Turnpike Authority (which operates under NCDOT).
-Drivers who choose to set up a NC Quick Pass account will do so using the same application currently used by existing NC Quick Pass customers.
-No social security numbers, medical information or birth dates will be collected by the North Carolina Turnpike Authority, NCDOT or I-77 Mobility Partners.
+All customer information, including information for NC Quick Pass customers, is collected, stored and kept secure by the North Carolina Turnpike Authority (which operates under NCDOT).
+No social security numbers, medical information or birth dates is collected by the North Carolina Turnpike Authority, NCDOT or I-77 Mobility Partners.

 Do alternatively fueled vehicles have a special privilege to travel the I-77 Express lanes, exempt from tolls as “High Occupancy Vehicles (HOV)” even when transporting less than three persons?